JustAProDev/Discord-Lock-GC/README.md

 What it do :

 Basicly you cant Kick or Add anyone in a groupchat ( you dont need gc crown ) .
 You can add only by 1 way, you need to find it tho x).
-Working on an AntiLeave
-I made AntiBan AntiKick,Mute , Lock Channel in servers etc ...
-But I dont leak yet x)
+Working on an AntiBan,Mute,LockChannel etc ...
+On servers.
+But I dont leak it yet. x)

+How to use :

+Put your token in " yourtokenhere " and launch it

+The Command is " ;lock GroupChatID "
+To unlock it " ;unlock GroupChatID "

+example : " ;lock 982665203420385281 "

+It will take 120 seconds to unlock because it rate limit a request.

 The rule is simple :

 Dont skid ( it's sourcecode because im someone cool so dont skid it )

 The only real creator is me.
 I created that method.
 And I have way more to share you x)

-How to use :
-Put your token in " yourtokenhere " and launch it

-The Command is " ;lock GroupChatID "
-To unlock it " ;unlock GroupChatID "

-It will take 120 seconds to unlock because it rate limit a request.